The chilling effect can be produced by vapor-compression or vapor absorption cycle.

 How are Vapor Absorption Chilling Process is classified?

 There are two major classes of absorption equipment, direct-fired and indirect-fired.

 Direct-fired equipment has an integral burner as the heat source, while indirect-fired equipment uses hot water or steam as the heat source for chilling.

-These are further classified as a single effect, double effect and multiple (Triple) effects.
+These are further classified as single effect, double effect, and multiple (Triple) effects.

 Why use Absorption Chillers?

 Absorption chillers’ thermodynamic cycle is driven by the heat source; this heat is usually delivered to the chiller via steam, hot water, or combustion.

 Compared to electrically powered chillers, they have very low electrical power requirements – very rarely above 15 kW combined consumption for both the solution pump and the refrigerant pump.

 However, their heat input requirements are large, and their COPs are often 0.5 (single-effect) to 1.0 (double-effect).

 For the same tonnage chilling capacity, they require much larger cooling towers than vapor-compression chillers.